ZehenForever/mqcollect/README.md

  * Collect all defined items on CharOne from all bots connected to e3
  * Collect all defined items for CharOne from CharTwo's bank
  * Give all defined items from CharTwo to CharOne
+ * Move all of a character's defined items to the bank
  * Use `/e3bct`, `/e3bcga`, etc. to broadcast and automate

 See the Example Scenarios below for an example of how to move all defined items from a group to the Bazaar vendor.